fyrkov/r2dbc-coroutines-demo/docs/README.md

 This demo also aims to show that R2DBC usage can be straightforward in practice.

 ### Spring
-Spring provides via `spring-boot-starter-data-r2dbc` the basic reactive tools to work with R2DBC drivers.
+Spring provides the basic reactive tools to work with R2DBC drivers via the `spring-boot-starter-data-r2dbc`.
 It also transitively includes the Project Reactor library, which provides the reactive types (Mono, Flux) and runtime used by Spring’s reactive APIs.

 ### JOOQ